SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 To run the Selenium-IDE, simply select it from the Firefox Tools menu.
 It opens as follows with an empty script-editing window and a menu for loading, or creating new test cases.

-..
-Darn!
-I need to redo this.
-No time now, gotta go!!!!

 .. image:: images/chapt3_img04_IDE_open.png
    :class: align-center